tomaszgarbus/rgbd-face-auth/exp/README.md

 Thus, we found that running filters on the input images is not enough.
 Moving on to a smarter normalization.

+### Running
+To run this experiment, execute the following, in `/exp` directory:

+`python -m no_normalization.preprocess_input` This may take a **lot** of time.
+It will read the dataset, crop each image to face and store numpy arrays in files `database/gen/no_normalization_X_train.npy, database/gen/no_normalization_Y_train.npy, database/gen/no_normalization_X_test.npy, database/gen/no_normalization_Y_test.npy`.

+`python -m no_normalization.main` will read the preprocessed arrays from `database/gen` and test a simple CNN model on those.

 # Experiment 2: Face rotation
 **TODO** In this approach, we want to find landmarks on the face and use them to calculate the angle of the face.
 Then, we will rotate the face to a frontal position.
 Thanks to depth images,